 1. Margo-Donetsk: 16:37 EEST antikvariat.ru, a forum visited by some separatist fighters;

-2. Tohub: Twitter 16:39 EEST, is himself part of the militia, quotes first sentence and first two words from the second sentence written in Margo’s posting, but changes Torez for Snizhne;
+2. Tohub: Twitter 16:39 EEST, is himself part of the militia, quotes first sentence and first two words from the second sentence written in Margo’s posting, including “Snizhne”;

-4. Strelkov_info 17:16 EEST, mentioning full contents of Margo’s posting, “reported by militia”, now mentioning her “Torez” phrase.
+5. Strelkov_info 17:16 EEST, mentioning full contents of Margo’s posting, “reported by militia”, now mentioning her “Torez” phrase.
+At 17:20 they link a second video showing smoke from the crash site.

 The earliest tweet mentioning the “AN-26” soundbite was, remarkably, from pro-Kiev infowarrior UA_Ridna_Vilna, who already tweeted about it at 16:30 EEST, some 7-8 minutes after the crash!

-Apparently Margo got it from a resident or another source (e.g. Zello, VKontake).
-Then to this information Margo linked the “48YlDSVFVMI” video, made by a resident, the left video that appeared in the Strekov_info posting half an hour later too.
-This was really fast, even faster than the picture of the smoke Kievite infowarrior @WowihaY posted at 16:40 EEST, a picture he had received from his friend with a view, plume photographer Aleynikov.
+Apparently Margo got this information from a resident or another source (e.g. Zello, VKontake).
+Then later Margo linked the video named “48YlDSVFVMI” to this information, footage made by a resident, the left video that appeared in the Strekov_info posting later too.
+For comparison: A picture of the smoking remains of the plane was already posted by Kievite infowarrior @WowihaY at 16:40 EEST, a picture he had received from his friend with a view, alleged Buk plume photographer Pavel Aleynikov.

 Also interesting is this message from 17:46 (MSK) = 16:46 EEST

 The militia report that they brought down a Ukrainian An-26, according to citizen journalists.
-“In the region Sniznhe was just shot down an An-26, lying somewhere near the mine”Progress “- representatives of militia say.
+“In the region of Snizhne an An-26 was just shot down , lying somewhere near the mine”Progress “- representatives of militia say.
 So far there is no official confirmation or refutation of this information.

-So the source of the sentence seems to be “citizen journalists”, apparently quoting “representatives” of the militia.
-Perhaps this post is referring to Tohub (who also mentioned Snizhne instead of Torez), to the first Strekov_info posting or to the Margo antikvariat posting with the same formulations, tagging the message with “posted by militia”.
+So the source of the information seems to be “citizen journalists”, apparently quoting “representatives” of the militia.
+Perhaps this post is referring to Tohub, to the first Strekov_info posting or to the Margo antikvariat posting with the same formulations, tagging the message with “posted by militia”.
 As both forums were highly appreciated, though civilian sources, maybe they were seen as citizen-journalists.

 That’s why this source is mentioning also that this news is unofficial, so not from an official source.
 Clearly they hadn’t found an earlier, official source (i.e. the Strelkov ghost posting) confirming this message, 9 minutes after Margo had posted her message.